tfrce/call-congress/INTEGRATION_API.md

 * selected_campaigns: list of campaign names that have selected this recording
 * selected_campaign_ids: list of campaign ids that have selected this recording

+`GET /api/campaign/ID/count.json` returns aggregate statistics for a campaign, including:

+* name
+* completed

-`GET /api/campaign/ID/stats.json` returns a list of campaign call statistics to graph, formatted for ChartKick.
+`GET /api/campaign/ID/call_chart.json` returns a list of campaign calls by status and date to graph, formatted for ChartKick.
 Results can be further limited by passing start or end parameters in ISO format, and a timespan as one of (minute, hour, day, month, year).
 Each chart includes

 * name
 * data